Recommended Therapies: 1) CBTs

 Mindfulness-Based Cognitive Therapy

 To a degree, mindfulness-based cognitive therapy (MBCT) is based on the mindfulness-based stress reduction programme (MBSR) developed by Jon Kabat-Zinn (1970s).
-MBCT was created by Zindel Segal (Ukrainian cognitive psychologist), Mark Williams (clinical psychologist, University of Oxford) and John Teasdale (Oxford and Cambridge Universities, UK), who used the theory of ICS (Interacting Cognitive Subsystems) to explain MBCT.
+MBCT was created by Zindel Segal (Ukrainian cognitive psychologist), Mark Williams (clinical psychologist at the University of Oxford), and John Teasdale (Oxford and Cambridge Universities, UK), who used the ICS (Interacting Cognitive Subsystems) theory to explain MBCT.

 Interacting Cognitive Subsystems (ICS) is based on the thinking of John Teasdale and Philip Barnard (neuroscience, Cambridge University, UK).
 They suggested that our minds have two main modes for receiving and processing information (both cognitively and emotionally).
 The two modes of mind are the “doing” mode (driven mode) and the “being” mode.
 The doing mode is goal-oriented and is triggered by discrepancies between how things are and how the mind wishes them to be.
 The second mode, the being mode, is not focused on achieving specific goals but emphasises “accepting and allowing” without any immediate pressure to change anything.

-In Barnard and Teasdale’s ICS model (1991), mental health is related to an individual’s ability to quickly move among the two modes of mind (being and doing modes).
+In Barnard and Teasdale’s ICS model (1991), mental health is related to an individual’s ability to quickly switch between the two modes of mind (being and doing).
 Individuals who can flexibly move between the modes of mind based on environmental conditions are in the most favourable state.
 The ICS model theorises that the “being” mode is the most likely mode of mind that will lead to lasting emotional changes (and emotional stability).
 Therefore, to prevent relapse in depression, cognitive therapy must promote this mode.
 This idea prompted Teasdale to develop MBCT, which supports the “being” mode.

 Another component of ICS is metacognitive awareness, the ability to experience negative thoughts and feelings as mental events that pass through the mind rather than as a part of the self.
 Individuals with high metacognitive awareness can more easily avoid depression and negative thoughts than individuals with low metacognitive awareness.
 Metacognitive awareness is regularly presented as an individual’s ability to decentre.
 Decentring is the ability to perceive thoughts and feelings as both impermanent and objective occurrences in the mind.